HoomanRamezani/rl-maze-pathfinding/README.md

 ```

 ## Usage
-Run QMaze-Data.ipynb in a Jupyter environment to simulate the maze-solving algorithm.
-You can use Google Colab or any local Jupyter setup.
+Run data-generation/QMaze-Data.ipynb in a Jupyter environment to generate your training data.
-To visualize the performance and metrics of the learning process, refer to the visualization.py and metrics.py modules in the q-learning-train/ directory.
+Run q-learning-train/reinforcement-mouse-learning.ipynb in a Jupyter environment to generate your training data.